asakiyuki/JsonUI-Scripting/README.md

 # How to use

-The syntax is very simple, I can provide an example using code snippets displaying 'Hello World' text on the Start Screen as follows:
+The syntax is very simple, I can provide an example using code snippets displaying 'Hello World!' text on the Start Screen as follows:
 ```javascript
 // app.js
 const { JsonUIElement, ElementTypes, StartScreen } = require('jsonui-scripting');